inthesum/Flye/docs/USAGE.md

 Input reads can be in FASTA or FASTQ format, uncompressed or compressed with gz.
-Currently, PacBio (CLR, HiFi, corrected) and ONT reads (raw, HQ, corrected) are supported.
+Currently, PacBio (CLR, HiFi, corrected) and ONT reads (regular, HQ, corrected) are supported.
 Expected error rates are
-<20% for CLR/raw ONT, <5% for ONT HQ, <3% for corrected, and <1% for HiFi.
+<20% for PB CLR/regular ONT, <5% for ONT HQ, <3% for corrected, and <1% for HiFi.
 Note that Flye
 was primarily developed to run on uncorrected reads.
 You may specify multiple files with reads (separated by spaces).
 Mixing different read types is not yet supported.
-The --meta option enables the mode for metagenome/uneven coverage assembly.
+The `--meta` option enables the mode for metagenome/uneven coverage assembly.

-To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying --asm-coverage and --genome-size options.
+To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying `--asm-coverage` and `--genome-size` options.
 Typically, 40x coverage is enough to produce good disjointigs.

-You can run Flye polisher as a standalone tool using --polish-target option.
+You can run Flye polisher as a standalone tool using `--polish-target` option.

 ## <a name="examples"></a> Examples